Custom Website Development vs Template 2026 – Honest Comparison

 SEO — where the gap shows

-On a template-based WordPress site, you can’t fully control:
+On a template-based WordPress site you cannot fully control:

-• CSS / JS bundle size (often 1–3 MB of plugin junk, unoptimised)
+• CSS/JS bundle size (often 1–3 MB of unoptimized plugin code)

 • Schema.org markup (only at plugin level)